 I have been a supporter of the Green agenda for almost as long; global warming has now reached its tipping point and I make no apology for its appearance here.
 Policies and proposals aimed primarily at helping to tackle the environmental crisis are coloured green.

 This manifesto is still growing, still a bit disorganized and patchy, no more than a rough cut of ideas that have been growing in me over the decades.
 Since I began it, some government changes have already caught up with it, whether for better or worse.
 It is slowly improving and gaining more ideas over time.

-Freedom: To recognise the right of all individuals to improve their material and spiritual wellbeing, as they see fit.
+Freedom: To recognise the right of all individuals to improve their material and spiritual wellbeing as they see fit, subject the second Principle.

 Protection: To recognise the right of all individuals to defend themselves against the abuses of their fellow citizens.
 That is, a citizen may act as they please, only provided that in so doing they do not abuse a fellow citizen either directly or indirectly.
 If they do abuse another, the injured party has the right to defend themself.

 Support: To enable and encourage the exercise of these rights, and to support those who are most in need.
 In particular, state welfare provision should as far as possible be a hand up, not a hand out.
 Nor is it the state's business to protect people from their own mistakes; a Liberal state is not a nanny state.

-To these ends, and more so than ever in today's Britain, indeeed in today's world, two further principles are absolutely core:
+To these ends, and more so than ever in today's Britain, indeeed in today's world, two further principles arise in consequence:

 Environment: There can be no society, Liberal or otherwise, on a dead planet.
 Already it is too late for many coastal areas and for many familiar species of plant and animal.
 Whole communities, together with the lands they depend on, will be disrupted and destroyed.
 But all is not wholly lost.
 If we act now, and with total commitment, we can still save the wider world from ruin.
 But we have left it so late, it will be a close-run thing.
 The destruction of our environment is an abuse which cannot be tolerated any longer.
 The battle to save it must be our immediate and overriding priority, at both national and international levels.
 We owe this not to ourselves but to all other sentient life form on the planet, of which there are many, and especially to our children and our children's children's children over the thousands of years yet to come.
 It is my belief that the Liberal approach offered here provides our best chance of supporting and winning that fight, and of persuading other nations to do likewise.

 Personal responsibility: The Nanny State does not work.
-Like attempts to micromanage a business, it institutionalises impossible demands, leading to under-the-table workarounds, mistrust and corruption.
+Like attempts to micromanage a business, it institutionalises impossible demands, leading to underground cultures, hatred and corruption.
 It saps the will of individuals to stand up and do what they know to be right, and blocks them when they do try.
 Agendas, procedural bickering and administrative costs spiral up out of control.
 Worst of all, we stop feeling responsible for our own lives, everything becomes somebody else's job to put right.
 I believe passionately that a Liberal agenda must fight this dead hand at every turn, and seek to restore a sense of personal responsibility and empowerment to the individual.
 Nor does the traditional opposite of nannying, free-market capitalism, respect the individual's social responsibility.
 Neither the state nor the markets may be allowed to rule by diktat, but must act with personal responsibility to all.